 “Next time somebody asks you, “Does fine art have a place in advertising?” — show them the John Hancock Life Insurance campaign.
 Rarely in the history of advertising has a campaign more consistently held to the fine arts level.
 Rarely has one achieved more favorable recognition for the advertiser.
 These messages have been hung in schoolrooms, factories, and offices.
 Reprint requests have run into hundreds of thousands.
 Statesmen have commended them; citizens have been stirred by them.
 They have won awards.
 And they purchased readership at well below average cost for the insurance field.
 We see a moral in all this.
 It proves, we think, that everything which has the power to move people has a place in advertising’s kit of tools.
 The art of the cartoon belongs; so does the art of the museum; and so does every form of artistic expression in between.
 The craft of the art director lies in being able to pick, from his broad workbench of persuasion, the right tool for the job every time.”

 See also at this website, “Christy Mathewson, Hancock Ad: 1958,” another from the John Hancock advertising series.
 See also the “Print & Publishing” category page for other story choices on the history of magazine publishing, magazine cover art, and politics and publishing.
 Additional story selections can be found at the Home Page or the Archive.
-Thanks for visiting — and if you like what you find here, please consider making a donation to help support this website.
+Thanks for visiting — and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 23 November 2010